Gabor A. Somorjai Award For Creative Research In Catalysis

-In 1987, Nørskov began serving as a research professor at DTU and was named professor of theoretical physics there in 1992.
-Since 1993, Nørskov has directed DTU's Center for Atomic-Scale Materials Physics, and he has served as chairman of the Danish Center for Scientific Computing since 2001.
+Madix, 71, is the Charles Lee Powell Emeritus Professor of Chemical Engineering at Stanford University and senior research fellow in the School of Applied Science & Engineering at Harvard University.
+He received a B.S. degree in chemical engineering from the University of Illinois (1961) and a Ph.D. degree in chemical engineering from the University of California, Berkeley (1964).

-Nørskov has received numerous awards and honors, most recently the University of Chicago's Mulliken Medal and an honorary doctorate from Eindhoven University of Technology, in the Netherlands.
-He is a member of the Royal Danish Academy of Sciences & Letters and a fellow of the American Physical Society.
-He has served on the editorial boards of several scholarly journals dedicated to catalysis, surface science, and related topics, and he has published some 350 papers in scholarly journals.
-To date, Nørskov has mentored roughly 90 Ph.D. students and postdocs.
+He was an Alexander von Humboldt Senior Scientist awardee in Germany (1978, 2007) and received the Paul Emmet Award for Fundamental Studies in Heterogenous Catalysis (1984), the Alpha Chi Sigma Award for Fundamental Research from the American Institute of Chemical Engineers (1990), the Arthur Adamson Award of ACS (1997), and the Henry J. Albert Award of the International Institute of Precious Metals (1997).

-Nørskov will present the award address before the Division of Physical Chemistry.
+Madix will present the award address before the Division of Catalysis Science & Technology (Probationary).

 Join the conversation